openshift/training/beta-1-setup.md

 Edit the `/etc/sysconfig/openshift-node` file and edit the `OPTIONS`:

-    OPTIONS="--loglevel=4 --kubeconfig=/var/lib/openshift/openshift.local.certificates/admin/.kubeconfig"
+    OPTIONS="--loglevel=4"

+Edit the `IMAGES` to read:

+    IMAGES=openshift3_beta/ose-${component}"

 Do **not** start the openshift-node service yet.
-We must start the openshift-sdn-node first in order to set up the proper bridges, and the openshift-sdn-node service will automatically start the openshift-node service for us.
+We must configure and start the openshift-sdn-node first in order to set up the proper bridges, and the openshift-sdn-node service will automatically start the openshift-node service for us.

 #### Setting Up the SDN
 Once your master is started, we need to start the SDN (which uses Open vSwitch)